 Zack joined Watsi on November 25th, 2013.
-Five years ago, Zack became the 899th member to automatically support a new Watsi patient every month.
-Since then, 5,559 more people have become monthly donors!
-Zack's most recent donation traveled 8,300 miles to support Khin, a university student from Burma, to fund cardiac surgery.
+Six years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zack's most recent donation traveled 8,700 miles to support Godwin, a toddler from Tanzania, to fund hernia repair.